Empowering the Public

 Searchlight New Mexico is a non-partisan, nonprofit news organization dedicated to investigative reporting and innovative data journalism.
 In a landscape of shrinking media resources, our mission is to focus high-impact investigative journalism on topics of local, regional and national interest in order to allow the public to see into the remote recess of government and institutional intrigue and to expose abuses of power by government, business and other institutions.
 We believe great reporting empowers people to demand honest, effective public policy and to seek appropriate remedies.

 Changing the Landscape

 New Mexico has a long history of corruption and poor governance, problems that have dampened economic investment and stunted socioeconomic progress.
 Poverty rates and childhood hunger are among the highest in the nation, while economic growth and educational achievement are among the lowest.
 A vigorous press helps expose how political contributions, lobbying and the exercise of raw power overcome good public policy at the expense of the health, education and economic prosperity of individuals, families and businesses.
-Yet New Mexico has never had a strong tradition of investigative reporting.
+Yet investigative journalism is under threat.
+The same economic forces that have cut into newsrooms across the country have made investigative journalism a luxury many news organizations can no longer afford.
 Searchlight New Mexico is designed to change that by deploying seasoned investigative reporters and data journalists and partnering with existing news organizations to produce ground-breaking, multimedia reports easily translatable for print, broadcast and online publication.